 Unfortunately, it is hard work to keep ourselves honest and avoid making biased judgments.
-We all have some biases and irrational impulses, and their influence is often insidious.
+We all have some biases and irrational impulses, and their influence is often indirect.
 This challenge becomes tougher in environments characterized by elevated levels of controversy, hate, and hypocrisy.

 These conditions are more prevalent now in our nation’s communities than they have been for many decades.
-A perfect storm of clashing values, “alternative facts,” and lurid conspiracy theories is spreading social disunity and divergence of opinion throughout society.
+A perfect storm of clashing values, “alternative facts,” and conspiracy theories is spreading social disunity and divergence of opinion throughout society.

 In addition, the opponents of diversity and inclusion are eager to exploit these conditions.
-“Black Lives Matter’s” detractors cynically popularized the idea that the advocacy group believed that only black lives mattered, a view inconsistent with facts or common sense.
+“Black Lives Matter’s” critics popularized the idea that the advocacy group believed that only black lives mattered, a view inconsistent with facts or common sense.
 However, by aggressively articulating the idea in the public arena, the movement’s critics made it safe for people to affirm a meaning more in line with their subconscious prejudices than the author’s original intention.

 As professionals charged with helping our coworkers thrive and prosper, we must confront the destructive impacts of the voices of division.
 We need to develop the advanced communications tools and expertise to continue working toward the vision of equity and inclusion.
 We must avoid the pitfalls of miscommunication.
 Finally, proactively defend against opponents of D&I who wish to turn our words against us.

 [i] Poll: Anger in America – on race, gender, politics, police violence,” CBS News, January 3, 2016 (last accessed December 12, 2017)https://www.cbsnews.com/news/poll-anger-in-america-on-race-gender-politics-police-violence/